 Ahhh Pizza….
 The nemesis of most people living with insulin dependent diabetes.
 The cheesy, fatty deliciousness combined with bread and sauce is guaranteed to put you on a blood sugar roller coaster for the rest of the day and instantly expand your waistline (at least, that’s how it feels).

 But now there’s a new kid on the block, and that’s the Real Good Pizza Co.

 They claim that they can give you a gooey, cheesy pepperoni and meatball feast without the blood sugar rollercoaster because their pizzas only have 4 grams of carbs (and 25 grams of protein!).
 They also claim that their low carb pizza still tastes just as good as regular pizza!

-That sounded like a dream come true, so I had to test it!
+That sounded like a dream come true, so I had to do a Real Good Pizza review!